-106-107 | Publications // 1 Credit
+106-107 | Publications // 1 Credits

 This course introduces design principles related to layout, graphics, and fonts.
 These principles will be applied in the development of effective print and digital business publications.
-Prerequisite(s): 103-102 Microsoft Office Suite

-106-111 | Admin Prof Professional Dev // 1 Credit
+106-111 | Admin Prof Professional Dev // 1 Credits

 This course will provide students the opportunity to examine professionalism, business etiquette, and workplace issues.